Cyberta1k/Cyberta1k/README.md

 ---

-Hi there 👋 I'm Abhiraj — a cybersecurity engineer with 5 years of hands-on experience in SOC operations, threat detection, and incident response.
+Hi there!!
+I'm Abhiraj — a cybersecurity engineer with 5 years of hands-on experience in SOC operations, threat detection, and incident response.
 My work focuses on detecting real-world threats, building custom detections, and automating repetitive SOC workflows using Python.
-💻 Currently, I’m part of the cybersecurity team at **Thales**, where I handle hybrid cloud defense, CVE analysis, vulnerability assessments, and alert triage across Microsoft Defender, Wazuh, and QRadar environments.
+Currently, I’m part of the cybersecurity team at **Thales**, where I handle hybrid cloud defense, CVE analysis, vulnerability assessments, and alert triage across Microsoft Defender, Wazuh, and QRadar environments.

 ---